b-galazka/timetable-spa-react/README.md

 How to use:
 1. Run `npm install` command.
-2. Set API base URL, default redirection (homepage url is redirected to path you've set) and URL to download mobile app in src/json/urls.json.
+2. Set API base URL, default redirection (homepage redirects to path you've set) and URL to download mobile app in src/json/urls.json.
 3. Run `npm start` (dev enviroment with webpack-dev-server) or `npm run build`.

 <hr>